saifulkhan/dphil_project_search_index/README.md

 ## Compile and Test

-We shall install this project-related deliverables (header files and LanguageProcessor.so) in `$HOME/install/`.
+We shall install this project-related deliverables (header files and libLanguageProcessor.so) in `$HOME/install/`.

 - `cd Language-Processor`
 - `cmake -DCMAKE_INSTALL_PREFIX=$HOME/install/ -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Debug `